pub struct Shape {

 pub fn with_locations( &self, locations: impl IntoIterator<Item = Location>, ) -> Self

-Clone the shape, adding the provided locations
+Clone the shape, adding the provided locations to the existing locations.

 Trait Implementations§